Should You Buy a Second Home First?

-But that doesn’t shake the desire to put down roots.
-So some denizens of these high-priced areas are taking a surprising path to homeownership: Buying their “second homes” while continuing to rent their primary residence.
-The purchase may be a place to escape for the weekends, a place you spend vacations, or a place you consider renting to others as a money-maker.
+Some aspiring homeowners who live in high-priced real estate markets are taking a surprising path.
+They're buying their second home while continuing to rent their primary residence.
+The purchase may be a place to escape for the weekend, a place to spend vacations, or a place to consider renting to others as a money-maker.
 But it’s also in keeping with the widespread belief that owning real estate is a sound investment.

 Price Appreciation Potential

 Purchasing a second home can be a wise investment, depending on the nature of the property.
-There’s a big difference in buying a fixer-upper — and putting in some sweat equity on the weekends — versus buying a pristine place and sweating over where to place your chaise on the deck.
+There’s a big difference in buying a house that needs work and putting in some sweat equity on the weekends versus buying a pristine place and sweating over where to place your chaise on the deck.

-But it also pays to look at what prices are likely to do in the vacation-oriented areas.
-Trulia uses census data to compare price appreciation in vacation zip codes against non-vacation ones.
-In 2012 and 2013, year-over-year price appreciation in non-vacation areas was about three times that in vacation ones (6.6 percent for non-vacation areas in the final quarter of 2013, compared with 1.9 percent for those vacation areas).
+Trulia uses census data to compare price appreciation in vacation zip codes against nonvacation locales.
+In 2012 and 2013, year-over-year price appreciation in nonvacation areas was about three times that in vacation ones—6.6 percent for nonvacation areas in the final quarter of 2013, compared with 1.9 percent for those vacation areas.
 In other words, a home purchased in a city or suburb was likely to appreciate in value more quickly than a weekend place you might buy in a beach town or rural locale.

-But over the past few years, the gap has narrowed significantly, with vacation areas occasionally moving ahead.
-Last December, prices in vacation areas rose 5.2 percent year-over-year, compared to 5 percent in non-vacation ones.
+But since then, the gap has narrowed significantly, with vacation areas occasionally moving ahead.
+In December 2017, prices in vacation areas rose 5.2 percent year over year, compared to 5 percent in nonvacation locations.
 Looking ahead, Trulia forecasts a fairly even playing field in the values for both venues.

 Can You Afford It?

 It is important that home buyers understand the cost of owning a home.
 According to Mitchell Roschelle, a New York-based partner at the professional services firm PwC and a co-founder of its real estate advisory practice, "They look at the monthly payment and come up with some number for utilities that they would have paid if they were renting.
-They forget that the boiler is circa 1987, and they need to have 1 percent of the value of the home socked away because something is going to break."
+They forget that the boiler is circa 1987, and they need to have one percent of the value of the home socked away because something is going to break."

-His guideline: If the escalating rent for the place you’re living day-to-day plus the costs of the second home are pushing 50 percent of your income, it doesn’t make sense.
-One way to keep the costs of your vacation place in check is to buy in a place with a homeowners' association that takes care of predictable maintenance: lawn care, snow removal, and the like.
+One way to keep the costs of your vacation place in check is to buy a property with a homeowners' association that takes care of predictable maintenance, such as lawn care and snow removal.

 Will It Be a Moneymaker?